datastax/spark-cassandra-connector/README.md

 Select the former for Scala apps, the later for Java.

 ### Building General Artifacts
-In the root directory run:
+In the root directory run:l

     sbt package
     sbt doc